 The preserve wasn't too far from his apartment building, so there was no need for a car.
 The job payed rather well, but Jorge still had plenty of student loans to pay off.
 He didn't have a fancy set-up but had enough money on hand for food, water, and the bills.
 The young man had gone through an emotional roller coaster for a while.
 Jorge felt very alone, despite working back in the place he was born in.
 Wu was back in California studying under their old professor, Norman Atherton.
 His parents were gone.
 The legacy his father left behind as one of Costa Rica's top zoologists and his mother's work as a translator had pressured him to live up to a lot.
 Now, he had nothing to aspire to.
 Loneliness and a lack of self-worth ate at him for a while, until he reunited with Nima.

 Nima Cruz and Jorge were childhood friends.
 His parents often visited the island of Nublar to learn of the natives as well as the wildlife.
 Jorge was brought along with them to learn of the culture and the wildlife.
 Nima ended up teaching him a lot, and the two grew close.
 As Jorge became older and more involved in his education, he couldn't make the trips with his father to Nublar anymore and had to go to the United States to study abroad.
 Regardless of the distance between them, he still kept contact with Nima.
 For a few years, communication between them had gone dark.
 It started after a company called "InGen" bought her island home and had the natives relocated.
 They met after Jorge moved back to Costa Rica to work at the wildlife preserve.
 She actually stole his wallet.
 She more than made up for it, after he bailed her out of jail.
 He had to.
 She was an old friend.
 Through a combination of childhood friendship and some physical interest, they blossomed into a strong relationship.
 Jorge proved to be the stability Nima needed in her life, using a lot of his money to help Nima and her daughter Atlanta.
 Atlanta was not Jorge's child, and Nima and Jorge were not married.
 Atlanta was the daughter of a man who had ended up walking out on her and Nima.
 It was one of the reasons Nima was so distrusting of getting involved with Jorge in the first place, but he understood her better than anyone else.
 Atlanta really liked Jorge and was very supportive of their relationship.
 They had all grown incredibly close.
-Nima had actually moved in with him, but Atlanta did not.
-She was old enough and wanted to be independent from them both.
-Sounded just like Nima.
+Nima had actually moved in with him, but Atlanta remained under the care of Nima's aunt.
 Jorge wasn't terribly disappointed Atlanta wouldn't be joining them.
 That just meant more "special nights" together with Nima.
 Jorge had something in him that Nima had never seen in any other man.
 The young Hispanic man had a drive to him, a zeal, a spark.
 A very compassionate and open-minded individual.
 He also proved to be quite charming, funny, and a really handsome.
 His job was successful, and he had a caring girlfriend.
+He had all the things at the age of 23 that most people ended up working their entire lives to achieve.
 From the outside, it was hard to see what made Jorge so unsatisfied with his life.
-As to why he felt so low, that was a very personal reason.

 Jorge got off work early that day and had just walked in the door.
 He was waiting to see Nima's beautiful face.